 • Salt.
 This can be left out to control the sodium level.

-How to Make Taco Seasoning Mix
+How to Make a Gluten-Free Taco Seasoning Mix

 These are the simple steps to take when making taco seasoning.
 See the recipe card below for more detailed ingredient amounts.

 First, find all the spices you will be using.
 Likely, they are already in your spice cabinet.
 If not, a quick trip to your local grocery store will yield everything you need.
+Consider purchasing spices in bulk, if possible, to save money as well as waste less plastic!

 It is best to use a whisk to evenly mix spices.
 Ensure there are no clumps left and there is a smooth consistency.

 After the seasoning is mixed to your preference, you can either use it immediately or store it in an airtight container.
 You can use a small mason jar or reuse an old spice jar.
-This will last for up to 1-2 years if stored in a cool, dry place.
+As the spices are exposed to air they lose their potency.
+If you don’t have airtight containers, plastic zip-top bags work well.

 FAQs